Last year we published a comprehensive report on “The Top Instagram Virtual Influencers in 2019.”

 About: Guggimon has stated he’s a “fashion horror artist & mixtape producer with obsessions: handbags, axes, designer toys, Billie Eilish, & The Shining 🐰🏠” Superplastic is the world’s premier creator of animated synthetic celebrities, designer toys, and apparel.
 Home to Janky & Guggimon.
 Superplastic was created by artist and entrepreneur Paul Budnitz (Kidrobot, Ello, Budnitz Bicycles).
 Legendary toy artist Huck Gee oversees art and production.
 A bunch of other brilliant people of all colors, shapes, and sizes also work there.
 We’re located in Burlington, Vermont, because they think it’s awesome.

 Guggimon and Janky showed impressive growth this year.
-They like to break rules, and our internal research team discovered their favorite trick to gain new followers is to take part in giveaways.
+These 3D influencers like to break rules, and our internal research team discovered their favorite trick to gain new followers is to take part in giveaways.

 In this picture you can see Guggimon, Janky, and Superplastic are participating